$\alpha$-RuCl$_3$ intercalated into graphite: a new three-dimensional platform for exotic quantum phases: Results and Discussion

 In order to have a full characterization of the grown crystal structures and extract their electronic properties, we perform {\it ab initio}-based density functional theory (DFT) calculations (see Methods section).
 Given the considerable size of the experimental unit cells reported in \cref{tag:XRD_Exp_lattice}, carrying out calculations directly on these cells is computationally prohibitive.
 Therefore, we employ reduced (simplified) unit cells in which a tensile strain of $\approx$~4\% is applied to the \rucl layer to keep the overall cell size manageable, while leaving the geometry of the graphene layers unchanged.
 As shown below, this simplification does not significantly affect the relevant physical observables in the transport measurements.

 To verify this, we benchmark the strained structure against the unstrained one.
-We consider an unstrained C-RuCl$_3$ structure of a 5$\times$5 \rucl layer intercalated into a single layer of 12$\times$12 graphene in the A$\mid$A (\cref{fig:stacking_types}a)) stacking and a strained unit cell consisting of a 2$\times$2 \rucl layer intercalated into a single 5$\times$5 graphene layer with the same stacking type.
+We consider an unstrained C-RuCl$_3$ structure of a 5$\times$5 \rucl layer intercalated into a single layer of 12$\times$12 graphene in the A$\mid$A (\cref{fig:stacking_types}\textbf{a}) stacking and a strained unit cell consisting of a 2$\times$2 \rucl layer intercalated into a single 5$\times$5 graphene layer with the same stacking type.
 Both unstrained and strained structures are relaxed by keeping the strong C-C bond in graphene fixed while the \rucl layer is fully relaxed.

 We compute the electronic properties of both type of structures within DFT and compare them with those of pristine single-layer graphene and bulk $\alpha$-RuCl$_3$.
-By aligning the electronic bands of the unstrained C-RuCl$_3$ with those of the pristine materials, we observe no significant hybridization between the graphene and \rucl layers; instead, mostly charge transfer takes place (see Supplementary Material), in agreement with previous studies on similar heterostructures~\cite{biswas_electronic_2019,leeb2021anomalous,rossi2023direct,razpopov2024ab}.
-Because the hybridization is effectively very weak, the applied strain in the simplified unit cell impacts only the \rucl electronic structure, leaving the graphene bands unchanged except for a band shift due to charge transfer (see below).
+By aligning the electronic bands of the unstrained C-RuCl$_3$ with those of the pristine materials, we observe no significant hybridization between the graphene and \rucl layers; instead, mostly charge transfer takes place (see Figures S3 and S5 in the Supplementary Material), in agreement with previous studies on similar heterostructures~\cite{biswas_electronic_2019,leeb2021anomalous,rossi2023direct,razpopov2024ab}.
+Because the hybridization is effectively very weak, the applied strain in the simplified unit cell impacts mostly the \rucl electronic structure, leaving the graphene bands unchanged except for a band shift due to charge transfer (see below).
 Using the graphene-\rucl separation $d_{\rm Gr-RuCl_3}$ suggested by X-ray data, we find nearly identical charge depletion in both, strained and unstrained systems.
-We also tested different relative orientations and found that they produce no significant changes in the charge transfer (see Supplementary Material).
+We also tested different relative orientations and found that they produce no significant changes in the charge transfer (see Figure S3 in Supplementary Material).

-Based on (i) the absence of strong hybridization between the graphene and \rucl layers, (ii) the fact that strain in the \rucl layer does not appreciably modify the charge transfer, and (iii) the charge transfer is rather insensitive to the relative orientation of the layers, we conclude that the electronic graphene bands can be reliably obtained using a reduced unit cell with a tensile-strained \rucl layer.
+Based on (i) the absence of strong hybridization between the graphene and \rucl layers, (ii) the fact that strain in the \rucl layer does not appreciably modify the charge transfer, and (iii) the charge transfer is rather insensitive to the relative orientation of the layers, we conclude that the electronic bands can be reliably obtained using a reduced unit cell with a tensile-strained \rucl layer.